uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 )
 #v(1em)
 === 4.5.2 Discussion
-This study evaluated three regression approaches: the Neural Network Regressor, the Hybrid Lag and Group Bias Model, and the Two-Stage Hybrid Model.
-Overall, all three yielded suboptimal results, characterized by negative or near-zero $R^2$ values, indicating predictive performance weaker than simple baseline averages.

-First, the Neural Network Regressor struggled to learn stable patterns.
-The construction injury data is highly sparse (most months have 0 or 1 injury).
-Consequently, the network tended to predict near-mean values to minimize error, resulting in negative $R^2$.

-Second, the Hybrid Lag and Group Bias Model failed to improve performance despite introducing lag features.
-This suggests a lack of significant temporal autocorrelation in construction injury events; lag variables likely introduced additional noise rather than signal.
+As illustrated in the regression results, the predictive performance of the count-based models stood in stark contrast to the classification models.
+While the classification approach successfully identified high-risk scenarios, the regression models struggled to quantify the exact number of injuries, yielding suboptimal $R^2$ values across all three experimental setups.

+*Baseline and Hybrid Models Performance:*
+The Baseline Neural Network Regressor (Figure 25) achieved an $R^2$ of only 0.0211.
+A visual inspection of the scatter plot reveals a distinct "regression to the mean" phenomenon: while the true injury counts range from 0 to 4, the model’s predictions cluster tightly in the narrow range of 0.5 to 1.5.
+This indicates that the model, unable to find strong signal patterns in the sparse data, defaulted to predicting the average injury rate to minimize the global loss function.

+The introduction of temporal features in the Hybrid Lag and Group Bias Linear Model (Figure 26) resulted in a marginal improvement, raising the $R^2$ to 0.0452.
+Although the scatter points show a slightly wider distribution compared to the baseline, the improvement is negligible.
+This suggests that construction injury events in this dataset lack significant temporal autocorrelation; the occurrence of an injury in the previous month does not strongly predict the magnitude of injuries in the subsequent month.

+*Two-Stage Model Limitations:*
-Finally, while the Two-Stage Hybrid Model performed well in classification, the regression stage suffered from severe data scarcity.
-After filtering for only positive-injury samples and applying strict denoising, the effective sample size was insufficient for the model to generalize, leaving $R^2$ negative.
+Most notably, the Two-Stage Hybrid Model (Figure 27), which was designed to mitigate sparsity by first classifying injury occurrence and then regressing the count, resulted in a negative $R^2$ of -0.3013.
+While the classification stage (Stage 1) showed promise in filtering out zero-event months4, the subsequent regression stage (Stage 2) suffered critically from data scarcity.
+After filtering for only positive-injury samples and applying strict denoising5, the effective sample size became too small for the regressor to generalize.
+The negative $R^2$ implies that the model's predictions were worse than simply using the horizontal mean of the test data, highlighting the dangers of aggressive data segmentation on small datasets.

-In conclusion, the poor performance is attributed to: (1) high data sparsity and discreteness; (2) a low signal-to-noise ratio; and (3) excessive reduction in sample size due to aggressive cleaning.
-Future research should focus on expanding the dataset (more years/regions) and incorporating smoother temporal features or risk indices.
+*Summary of Regression Challenges:*
+The poor performance across these models reinforces the findings from the preliminary methodology section: predicting the exact magnitude of construction accidents is significantly harder than predicting their probability.
+The high sparsity (zero-inflation) and the stochastic nature of accidents mean that the signal-to-noise ratio is too low for standard regression loss functions (like MSE) to converge effectively.
+Future improvements would likely require a significantly larger dataset to support complex architectures or the use of specialized loss functions like Zero-Inflated Poisson (ZIP) loss, provided that convergence issues can be overcome.
 #pagebreak()
 = 5.
 References
 [1]Tixier, A. J.-P., Hallowell, M. R., Rajagopalan, B., & Bowman, D. (2016).
 Application of machine learning to construction injury prediction.
 Automation in Construction, 69, 102-114. https://doi.org/10.1016/j.autcon.2016.05.016\